Mamba-in-Mamba: Centralized Mamba-Cross-Scan in Tokenized Mamba Model for Hyperspectral Image Classification: Experimental results and analysis

 \subsection{\textbf{Brief Description and Settings of Compared Methods}}

-To evaluate the effectiveness of our proposed method, we conducted comparative analyses against a range of baseline and state-of-the-art models.
+We conducted comparative analyses against a range of baseline and state-of-the-art models.
 These included vanilla ViT (ViT) \cite{vit}, SpeFormer \cite{vit1}, MAEST \cite{vit3}, HiT \cite{vit4}, SSFTT \cite{vit8}, 3DViT \cite{vit9}, HUSST \cite{vit10}, and ViM \cite{vim}.
-All models were employed as patch-wise classifiers, with parameter settings adhering to their respective references.
-The comparison is grounded in the same number of the training samples. \begin{itemize} \item [1)] ViT is configured with a feature dimension of 64 and incorporates 4 multi-heads self-attention.
+All models were employed as patch-wise classifiers, with parameter settings adhering to their respective references, especially the initial patch size for different datasets.
+The comparison is grounded in the same number of the training samples without data augmentation. \begin{itemize} \item [1)] ViT is configured with a feature dimension of 64 and incorporates 4 multi-heads self-attention.
 The network depth is set to 4 layers.
 Across all datasets, the initial size of the cropped patch is $9 \times 9$.
 We use a sub-patch size of $3 \times 3$, partitioned in a non-overlapping manner. \item [2)] SpeFormer integrates group-wise spectral embedding into the Transformer encoder and includes cross-layer adaptive fusion modules to boost the encoder's learning capabilities.
 It is configured with an initial patch size of $7 \times 7$ across all datasets in our experiments. \item [3)] MAEST integrates a reconstruction path with a classification path for HSI classification, employing masking auto-encoding (MAE).
 The initial patch size is set at $7 \times 7$. \item [4)] HiT embeds convolution operations into the Transformer structure to capture the subtle spectral discrepancies and convey the local spatial context information.
 For all datasets, the initial patch size is set at $15 \times 15$ for HiT. \item [5)] SSFTT combines 3D-CNNs and 2D-CNNs, featuring a Gaussian-weighted feature tokenizer to prepare extracted features for the Transformer encoder.
-In our experiments, patch sizes vary by dataset: $13 \times 13$ for the IP and PU dataset and $9 \times 9$ for both HU2013 dataset. \item [6)]3DViT integrates spectral and spatial features into sub-cubes using a 3D configuration within the ViT framework.
+In our experiments, patch sizes vary by dataset: $13 \times 13$ for the IP and PU dataset and $9 \times 9$ for both HU2013 and HongHu dataset. \item [6)]3DViT integrates spectral and spatial features into sub-cubes using a 3D configuration within the ViT framework.
 It implements 3D coordinate positional embedding and a local-global feature fusion mechanism, merging local details with global context.
 For all datasets, the initial patch size for the 3DViT model is set at $9 \times 9$. \item [7)] HUSST implements a cascaded approach, combining a spectral Transformer with a spatial local-global Transformer hierarchically.
 It introduces cross-scale local-global feature fusion for multi-scale feature aggregation.
 The initial patch size set at $11 \times 11$ for all datasets. \item [8)] ViM, the first Mamba model tailored for vision tasks, is applied to HSI classification to assess its viability.
 The hyperparameters are aligned with those of our proposed MiM model, detailed later. \item [9)] Our MiM model standardizes all feature dimensions at 64, with T-Mamba encoders having a depth of 2.
-The initial patch sizes are set at $7 \times 7$ for the IP dataset, $11 \times 11$ for the PU dataset, and $9 \times 9$ for the HU2013 dataset.
-Other settings can be found in Algorithm \ref{alg:proposed_method}. \end{itemize}
+The initial patch sizes are set at $7 \times 7$ for the IP dataset, $11 \times 11$ for the PU dataset, and $9 \times 9$ for the HU2013 and HongHu dataset.
+Others can be found in Algorithm \ref{alg:proposed_method}. \end{itemize}